Do you like to take risks? Do you gamble?

 How to Determine if There is Competition:

 You want competition low.
-The less choices readers have, the greater the chance they will pick your blog post to read.
+The fewer choices readers have, the greater the chance they will pick your blog post to read.

 Step 9: Scroll down.